-Welcome to the Institute of Polymer and Composites.
+Welcome to the Institute of Polymers and Composites.

 Head: Prof. Dr.-Ing. habil.
 Bodo Fiedler

 The Institute of Polymers and Composites of the Hamburg University of Technology (TUHH) researches the mechanical, electrical and thermal properties of fiber reinforced composites (FRP) in order to make the materials and products as durable as possible.

 In the field of worldwide research, the Institute plays a leading role in additional functions of these FKV structural materials, such as structural health monitoring by means of strain-sensitive electrical conductivity of the modified polymer matrix.